 You’ll also want to ask your agent to dig in to the pending and sold comparable sales (comps) for the area.
 Smith says that most agents will have a rundown of active listings available for you at the open house, but it’s important to consider those that have recently sold as well.
 In addition, your agent can find out some basics such as the age and vacancy status of the property.

-Your list of questions to discuss with your agent could include the following:
+Your list of questions to ask your real estate agent could include the following:

 - How long has the house been on the market?